NCAA Division I men's golf championship: Non-American winners

 Americans had captured all of the titles from the tournament's inception, until James McLean of Australia won in 1998.
 Luke Donald of England won in 1999.
-Alejandro Cañizares of Spain won in 2003, followed by James Lepp (2005) and Matt Hill (2009), both from Canada, and Thomas Pieters of Belgium in 2012.
+Alejandro Cañizares of Spain won in 2003, followed by James Lepp (2005) and Matt Hill (2009), both from Canada, Thomas Pieters of Belgium in 2012, Fred Biondi of Brazil in 2023 and Hiroshi Tai of Singapore in 2024.

 Team titles

 The Intercollegiate Golf Association (later named the National Intercollegiate Golf Association) sponsored the annual tournament and awarded titles from 1897 through 1938.
 In 1939, the NCAA assumed tournament sponsorship and began awarding championship titles.

 Schools are listed by their current names, which do not necessarily match those used when schools won their titles.

 Multiple winners

 Individual champion

 These men have won more than one individual championship: